 U.S. new home sales post biggest drop in almost a year

-WASHINGTON, July 24 (Reuters) - Sales of new U.S. single-family homes fell sharply in June and the prior month's data was revised to show less robust growth, suggesting the housing market would struggle to regain momentum.
+WASHINGTON/NEW YORK (Reuters) - Sales of new U.S. single-family homes fell sharply in June and the prior month's data suffered the biggest downward revision ever, casting a cloud on the housing market recovery and helping to send homebuilder stocks lower.

 Economists polled by Reuters had forecast new home sales at a 479,000-unit pace last month.
 Compared to June of last year, sales were down 11.5 percent.